knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsApi.md

 <a name="getpaymentmethod"></a>
 # **GetPaymentMethod**
-> ModelPaymentMethodResource GetPaymentMethod (int? userId, int? id)
+> PaymentMethodResource GetPaymentMethod (int? userId, int? id)

 Get a single payment method for a user